 - Only two compartments (no rear pocket)

-- Only six color options compared to Venture 4th’s eight
+- Only six color options compared to the value-focused brand’s eight

 - Strap buckle is plastic, not metal